linguistica-uchicago/lxa5/docs/sources/dev.rst

       with ``(lxa5)``.
-Whenever you are working on the Linguistica 5 codebase, be sure you are in this environment at your command line (otherwise you might get puzzled: "I thought I had the correct Python version, but it's not right?!" or "I thought I already had SciPy but it says it's not there?!" etc.)
+Whenever you are working on the Linguistica 5 codebase, be sure you are in this environment at your command line (otherwise you might get puzzled: "I thought I had the correct Python version, but it's not right?" or "I thought I already had SciPy but it says it's not there?" etc.).
+If you run ``python`` now, you will see the Python interpreter says it is the Python 3.5 distribution by Continuum Analytics, Inc. (the company that maintains Miniconda).

       To deactivate the environment (for going back to the root environment, or for preparing to switch to another environment), simply run this: